keleviss/labrinth/README.md

 3. Difficulties

    The game has 3 level difficulties, Easy, Medium and Hard.
-   Don't be afraid to challenge your self.
+   Don't be afraid to challenge yourself.

 ## Directory Structure